fhinkel/blog/source/_posts/How-I-learned-to-love-the-terminal.md

 export PS1='\[\e[35m\]\w$(__git_ps1 " (%s)")\$\[\e[0m\] '
 ```

 Download the scripts from the git source code mirror and follow the instructions:  [.git-prompt.sh](https://github.com/git/git/blob/master/contrib/completion/git-prompt.sh) and [.git-completion.bash](https://github.com/git/git/blob/master/contrib/completion/git-completion.bash).
-You can change the color of the prompt.
+You can customize the color of the prompt.
 I use different colors on different machines to easily see what machine I'm ssh'ed into.

 ## Most importantly